DI: What has been your main focus in designing this work? Especially what did you want to achieve?

 DI: Which design tools did you use when you were working on this project?

-DI: What is the most unique aspect of your design?
+DI: What is the role of technology in this particular design?